IPF Treatment Landscape 2026: Pipeline After Nerandomilast

 5.3 TTI-101 (REVERT)

-2025 is a landmark year for IPF drug development:
+2025 was a landmark year for IPF drug development, and 2026 is the year of clinical implementation:

-• Disease Reversal on the Horizon: Phase 2 data from ENV-101, buloxibutid, and ISM001-055 suggest that IPF could transition from "a disease we can only slow" to "a disease we can halt or even reverse."
-FVC increases and lung volume recovery indicate that remodeling of fibrotic tissue may be achievable.
+- Disease Reversal on the Horizon: Phase 2 data from ENV-101, buloxibutid, and ISM001-055 suggest that IPF could transition from "a disease we can only slow" to "a disease we can halt or even reverse."
+Phase 2b/3 results for these compounds will emerge from 2026 onward.

 The future of IPF treatment will likely evolve into precision medicine — selecting optimal molecular-targeted drug combinations based on individual patient profiles (inflammatory vs fibrotic dominance, genetic backgrounds).